tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - what makes a good son/daughter? (location 322 of 562, 42%)
-  - do you fear more for a son or a daughter as they face the outside world?
   - how have you wanted your children to think of you?
   - did  you ever feel complete anger and frustration at your children? how did you deal with it?
   - how does a role of a dad and a mom differ?